j2e2/slc/README.md

 # slc
 slc, Switching Logic Circuit.

-Prolog interpreter easing verifying and modeling of switching and PLC programs.
+Prolog interpreter easing verifying and modeling of switching logic and PLC programs.

 You could get more info at https://j2e2xae.wordpress.com/slc-interprete-prolog/, a blog in spanish language.